Smintfy/pyurl/README.md

 # pyurl

-A curl clone written in python.
-Currently only support HTTP protocol.
+A curl clone written in python for testing REST API with HTTP/1.1 protocol.
+Support localhost, HTTP, and HTTPS.

 ## Get started
 1. Clone the repository